jxshualawrence/pocket-textbook-prototype/docs/media.md

 In English, the word *media* evolved from the Latin *medius* which means “in the middle” ([Harper, n.d.](https://www.etymonline.com/word/media)).
 In this course we are studying media of communication, the physical media, languages and industries which we use to connect with others and to communicate.

 We tend to think of media as print or electronic media, but people have been using media to communicate for a very long time.
-For example, the [“Iziko Rhino”](https://commons.wikimedia.org/wiki/File:Kinderdam_rhino.jpg) (see Figure 1) is thought to have been created thousands of years ago when someone carefully engraved the image of a rhino on a rock.

-The creators of the engraving are thought to be the Later Stone Age ancestors of the ǀXam San at Kinderdam in North West Province, who created images such as this between 1,000 and 10,000 years ago.
-The long-lasting medium of the rock engraving has survived many centuries and still connects contemporary viewers to its original creators despite the destruction of the /Xam society under colonialism.

-The enduring nature of a rock engraving is one of its [affordances](/ideas/definitions/#Affordance) for communication.
-Another affordance is that the engraving on the rock interacts with its surroundings, so that, at certain times of day, or in certain angles of light, the engravings may have suddenly become more visible, or may seem to move (e.g. in flickering firelight) (Hodgskiss & Esterhuysen, 2019).
-We use the term *affordance* to refer to the potential and constraints of different modes of communication.
+For example, rock engravings like the “Iziko Rhino” :contentReference[oaicite:2]{index=2}:contentReference[oaicite:3]{index=3} were created thousands of years ago and have survived to connect us with their original makers.
+The enduring nature of a rock engraving is one of its *affordances* for communication; at different times of day or in certain light, the engravings may even appear to move (e.g. flickering in firelight).

-> **Figure 1:** “Iziko Rhino” – Rock engraving of rhino from Kinderdam.
-Credit: Wikimedia Commons

-Many other communication technologies have been developed, including print media, digital images, audio and video formats, the electromagnetic spectrum (e.g. radio waves and cellphone signals), the internet and generative AI.
+Many other communication technologies have since been developed, including print media, digital images, audio and video formats, the electromagnetic spectrum (e.g. radio waves, cellphone signals), the internet, and generative AI.

 ---

 ### Oramedia

-[Oramedia](/ideas/oramedia/) includes traditionally oral forms such as storytelling, proverbs, folklore, folktales, drama, puppetry and oral poetry (Ugbuojah, 1985), many of which are only produced using the human body.
+[Oramedia]({{ site.baseurl }}/ideas/oramedia/) includes traditionally oral forms such as storytelling, proverbs, folklore, folktales, drama, puppetry and oral poetry (Ugbuojah, 1985), many of which are only produced using the human body.

 These forms often go beyond the spoken word, using vivid performances, improvisation, mimicry, music, dance, the tonal character of many African languages, and the responses of the audience to make the most of the potential affordances of the oral medium (Finnegan, 2012:5–10).